People

 Giulia Mazzola Clémentine Raffy Liam Garside

 Michelle began working on causative and perception verbs with Sonia a few years ago and they have published a few papers on the topic together focused mainly on Portuguese.
 More recently she has also worked on causatives in Catalan with Anna Pineda and causative/perception verbs in Italian with Jan Casalicchio and in European Portuguese and French.
 A lot of this work has focused on passives but she is more generally interested in the syntax and semantics of these verbs.
-In a current project, she is looking comparatively at the behaviour of locative clitics in Catalan, French and Italian causatives (with both Jan Casalicchio & Sonia Cyrino).
+In a current project, she is looking comparatively at the behaviour of locative clitics in Catalan, French and Italian causatives (with both Jan Casalicchio & Anna Pineda).

 Personal Website: msheehan.net